Zhang Ruoyun

+Zhang Ruoyun (張若昀 (张若昀, Zhāng Ruòyún), born 24 August 1988) is a Chinese actor.
+He is known for his leading roles in Chinese television series such as Sparrow, Medical Examiner Dr. Qin, Joy of Life, Sword Snow Stride and Ordinary Greatness.

+Early life and education

+Zhang was born in Beijing, on 24 August 1988, to Zhang Jian (张健), a director and producer.
+His grandfather is a geologist.
+At the age of 2, his parents divorced and he lived with his father.
+He graduated from the Beijing Film Academy in 2007.

+Zhang had a strained relationship with his father, who was mainly absent from his childhood due to a busy schedule and Zhang was raised by his grandparents.
+Their relationship was further damaged when Zhang Jian signed business contracts using his son's name (without the actor's knowledge), causing him to be in debt when the project failed.
+Zhang Ruoyun eventually took his father to court over the issue and distanced himself from him.

 Career

 2004–2014: Beginnings

 Zhang made his acting debut in 2004, acting as the younger version of the male protagonist in The Sea's Promise.
 He first gained attention for his roles in Snow Leopard (2010) and its companion series, Black Fox (2011).
 He won the Most Popular New Actor award in 2010 for his performance in Snow Leopard.
 Zhang took on his first lead role in war drama Sharp Sword.

 In 2014, he starred in New Snow Leopard, and won the Outstanding Actor award at the China TV Drama Awards.

-2015–present: Rising popularity
+2015–2023: Rising popularity and breakthrough

 In 2015, Zhang starred in the web drama Wu Xin: The Monster Killer.
 The series was popular in both China and Taiwan, and led to increased recognition for Zhang in the region.
 Zhang then starred in youth romance drama Promise of Migratory Birds and fantasy dramas Novoland: The Castle in the Sky and Legend of Nine Tails Fox.

 In 2016, Zhang starred in the hit espionage drama Sparrow.
 The popularity of the series propelled Zhang to mainstream popularity, and he won the Most Popular Actor award at the China TV Drama Awards.
 He then headlined the web drama Medical Examiner Dr. Qin.
 The series gained over 1.5 billion views on Sohu TV, and earned praise for its storyline and his performance.
 The same year, Zhang starred in his first film, Sky on Fire.